unseenshadow2/Long-REST/README.md

 of both.
 Long REST is intended for simple, personal, and non-commercial applications.

 ## Why?
 Long REST is a personal project.
-One day I was looking at the Raspberry Pi and WebAssembly, which prompted the thought that I wanted to make a simple application web application for me and my friends to work with while playing Dungeons and Dragons, as well as many other tabletop roleplaying games.
+One day I was looking at the [Raspberry Pi] and [WebAssembly], which prompted the thought that I wanted to make a simple application web application for me and my friends to work with while playing Dungeons and Dragons, as well as many other tabletop roleplaying games.
 In order to do this, I would need both a HTTP server and a server side application to run the program with.

 The thought continued that I should try my hand at making a RESTful application.
-So I decided that I would now need a HTTP server, RESTful server-side application, and a RESTful WebAssembly client-side application.
+So I decided that I would now need a HTTP server, RESTful server-side application, and a RESTful [WebAssembly] client-side application.
 I then thought that I should write my own RESTful library to run my application through and continued to that if I can write my own RESTful library that I could use it to write my own HTTP server and combine my entire client-side application into a single, multifunction program.